 What I changed

-One, call_ollama() now actually calls Ollama.
-Direct urllib.request to http://localhost:11434/api/generate, model gemma2:9b, 300s timeout.
-No router.
+One, the local-model function now actually calls the local model.
+A direct local-model call with an explicit timeout replaced the router chain.
 No fallback chain to paid providers.
-If Ollama is down, the function raises and the loop handles it.
+If the local route is down, the function raises and the loop handles it.

 Two, the loop has an immune system: